East Dundry: Wansdyke, strip lynchets

-There are ancient downhill strip lynchets in the large field opposite North Hill Cottage; and mildly sloping ones in the top field opposite The Rookery.
+There are ancient downhill strip lynchets in the large field opposite North Hill Cottage, and mildly sloping ones in the top field opposite The Rookery.

-The original settlements probably owed their existence to the quarrying of the local Dundry stone, which is found at Cardiff Castle and was used in mediaeval Bristol.
-Nearby Dundry originally had a Roman fort built as part of the local defences against by Anglo-Saxon invasions.
+The original settlements probably owed their existence to the quarrying of the local Dundry stone, which is found at Cardiff Castle and was used in medieval Bristol.
+Nearby Dundry originally had a Roman fort built as part of the local defences against Anglo-Saxon invasions.

-The hamlet today has some 16 houses including one active farm (mostly successful breeding turkeys): there were five active farms until the 1950s, two until the 1920s, all mostly supplying milk to Bristol.
-Most buildings are built from the oolitic limestone quarried locally, probably mostly by the sites of the houses.
-Until 1930, the inhabitants were almost entirely farmers and farm workers: gradually since then the hamlet has become a dormitory village for Bristol.
+The hamlet today has some 16 houses, including one active farm (mostly successful breeding turkeys): there were five active farms until the 1950s, two until the 1920s, all mostly supplying milk to Bristol.
+Most buildings are built from locally quarried oolitic limestone, probably mainly from the sites of the houses.
+Two large outcrops of Dundry stone are visible at Spring Farm.
+Until 1930, the inhabitants were almost entirely farmers and farm workers; since then, the hamlet has gradually become a dormitory village for Bristol.